 Bone spurs are abnormal growths that develop on the edges of bones.
 They can lead to pain and loss of movement in different parts of your body, including your knees, spine, and hips.
-In this guide, we discuss the symptoms, causes, treatment, and prevention of bone spurs.
-We also introduce you to some exercises that can help reduce bone spur pain.

 Symptoms of bone spurs